Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 Make Every Task Idempotent

 Running a task twice for the same logical date must produce the same result.
-This means using MERGE instead of INSERT, writing to partitioned paths keyed on {{ ds }}, and deleting-then-inserting within a transaction.
-Idempotency is the single most important property of a production pipeline because it is what makes retries and backfills safe.
-The broader principle — write code that other people (including future you) can reason about — is covered in our clean code principles guide.
+This requirement implies the use of MERGE rather than INSERT, the writing of output to partitioned paths keyed on {{ ds }}, and the use of delete-then-insert within a transaction.
+Idempotency is the single most important property of a production pipeline, because it is what makes retries and backfills safe.
+The broader principle, namely writing code that others (including the author at a later date) can reason about, is discussed in the clean code principles guide.

 Keep Tasks Small and Atomic